Skip to main content

 git revert --no-commit <commit ID>

-The purpose of using the --no-commit or -n options is to prevent git from automatically commiting the revert.
+The purpose of using the --no-commit or -n option is to prevent git from automatically committing the revert.
 This can be beneficial if you want to review the changes made by the revert statement before committing them.

 Let’s consider the following example: